penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities-properties-freetimefirstorlasthoursday.md

 ## type

-Indicate if the incompatibility is a strict, avoid (penalisable at optimization) or ignore.
+Indicate whether the incompatibility is strict, avoid (penalisable in optimisation) or ignored.

 `type`